ktaranov/sqlserver-kit/SSMS/SSMS_Addins.md

 SSMSBoost add-in adds missing features and improves your productivity when working with Microsoft SQL Server in SQL Server Management Studio.<br/>
 The main goal of the project is to speed-up daily tasks of SQL DBA and SQL developers and to help you avoid destructive DML executions in production environments.

-You will realize, that plug-in will save you hundreds of mouse-clicks and key strokes every day !
+You will realize, that plug-in will save you hundreds of mouse-clicks and key strokes every day!

 Licensing options: after 30 day trial period register and get fully-functional free community license or buy the professional version.<br/>
 Currently both versions have the same set of features.